jlmedina123/codingforfun/notes/essentiallinuxbook.md

 ```

 * read write lock irq disable
-    * multiple reades, one writer
+    * multiple readers, one writer
     * requires more operations than spinlocks, so worth it only if critical section long
     * RCUs are usually preferable (eg: for list traversal)